Beginner's Guide

 • A style that wraps well around the feet and ankles to ensure good support.

-• A model with laces so you can adjust the shoes perfectly to your feet and ankles.
-It's important to have a well-fitting model to avoid injury.
+• A style with laces so you can adjust the shoes perfectly to your feet and ankles.
+It's important to have a well-fitting style to avoid injury.

 Lisa - Second chance Joheela - Heels dance shoes - Chaussure de danse talon